claresudbery/clare-wiki-ably/pages/think/code-princ/katas.md

 ## Tools

 - [Cyber-dojo](https://cyber-dojo.org/) is a fantastic tool for getting straight into a kata in any language without setting up an IDE or dev environment.
 Really useful for workshopping in groups.
 Note that if you are not using it in a not-for-profit context, you should buy a (very cheap) licence.
 Details [here](https://blog.cyber-dojo.org/2015/08/cyber-dojo-foundation.html).
+    - If you follow [this link](https://cyber-dojo.org/creator/choose_problem) you’ll see a list of katas on the left and then when you select one it describes the kata

 ## Kata definitions